Brexit: Information for Canadian companies

 - Is your labelling correct for the market in which you are selling the good?

 - Where are your product components sourced?
 Are your partners and key third parties operating as usual?

 Contact a Trade Commissioner in the U.K. or the EU

-Canadian companies looking for more information, including on how to expand their activities in the U.K., should contact the Canadian Trade Commissioner Service in the U.K.
+Canadian companies looking for more information on doing business in the UK, including on how to expand their activities in the U.K., should contact the Canadian Trade Commissioner Service in the U.K.